|

 | spi_mock.h | |

 Avionics must never #include <Arduino.h> or any other Arduino-specific headers.
-Instead you must include ArdinoHAL.h from this directory which will either pull in the real Arduino core (when compiling for an Arduino target) or a mock implementation (when compiling for Native).
+Instead you must include ArduinoHAL.h from this directory which will either pull in the real Arduino core (when compiling for an Arduino target) or a mock implementation (when compiling for host-native tests).

 When you include ArduinoHAL.h, it checks if the ARDUINO macro is defined.
 If it is, then it includes the real Arduino core headers.
 If not, then it includes mock implementations of the Arduino functions and classes that Avionics uses.
 It is meant to be a drop-in replacement for the Arduino core.
-Things have been added to the ArduinoHAL mock as needed to support Avionics unit tests in Native.
+Things have been added to the ArduinoHAL mock as needed to support Avionics host-native unit tests.
 If you find that a function or class is missing from the mock, you can add it to the mock implementation files in this directory.

 For example, the serial_mock.h defines a Serial object that mimics the Arduino Serial object.
 It has the same methods (e.g., begin, print, println, etc.) but they just print to the stdout instead of a real serial port.